account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe.txt

 # Error "Unknown Column 'updated_at' => public $timestamps = false; //put in model to override Error "Unknown Column 'updated_at'" that fires when saving new entry

+# Error "Specified key was too long; max key length is 767 bytes" => see 9.Migrations/Seeders

 # Error "TokenMismatchException" while form submitting =>
    change 	<input type="hidden" value="{{ csrf_token() }}" name="_token{{$loop->iteration}} " /> to   {!! csrf_field() !!}

+# Error after install & migrate new Laravel
+"The only supported ciphers are AES-128-CBC and AES-256-CBC with the correct key lengths. laravel 5.3

+You need to have .env on your appication folder then run: => $ php artisan key:generate If you don't have .env copy from .env.example: =>   $ cp .env.example .env

+#